Plan Your BioRePeel Around Skin Readiness and Recovery

 Ongoing Care in the First Week

 Hydrate regularly; use barrier support creams with ceramides or humectants.
 Avoid high heat (saunas, hot baths), intense exercise that causes heavy sweating.
 Don’t pick at peeling or flaking skin—it can delay healing or lead to pigmentation.
-Pause acids, retinoids, and other strong actives for at least 5‑7 days post‑treatment.
-Use sunscreen constantly, even indoors.
+Pause acids, retinoids, and other strong actives for at least 5-7 days post-treatment.
+Use sunscreen daily, even indoors.
 The JCAD review on peel modalities notes that even mild chemical peels require strict post-care to avoid inflammation and maximize results.

 Sun Protection and Long-Term Maintenance